-- Supervised approach based on metric learning [Truong et al., 2019] - Use a few annotated examples to learn an adequate cost function - Samples belonging to adjacent regimes form a set of constraints that can be used for metric learning - Allows to relax the need for an off-the-shelf cost function

-C. Truong, L. Oudre and N. Vayatis.
+- Supervised approach based on metric learning [Truong et al., 2019] - Use a few annotated examples to learn an adequate cost function - Samples belonging to adjacent regimes form a set of constraints that can be used for metric learning - Allows to relax the need for an off-the-shelf cost function - C. Truong and L. Oudre.
+Supervised change-point detection with dimension reduction, applied to physiological signals.
+In NeurIPS Workshop on Learning from Time Series for Health, 2022. - C. Truong, L. Oudre and N. Vayatis.
 Supervised kernel change point detection with partial annotations.
 In Proceedings of the International Conference on Acoustics, Speech, and Signal Processing (ICASSP), pages 3147-3151, Brighton, UK, 2019.
-Search method

-- 1. Introduction

-- 2. Choosing the adequate cost function
+2. Choosing the adequate cost function

-- 3. Search method
+3. Search method

-- 4. Choosing the number of change-points

-- 5. Conclusion
+- 4. Choosing the number of change-points - 5.
+Conclusion